locka99/opcua/README.md

 ### Supported services

 The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
 That means a client may call them and receive a response.

 Anything not listed is totally unsupported.
 Calling an unsupported service will terminate the session.
-Partial implementations are expected to be implemented over time.
+Partial / stub implementations are expected to receive more functionality over time.

 * Discovery service set
     * GetEndpoints